SmallMistake/Modding-NiD/Music/Overview.md

 The afs folder hold most of the music ques for the game.

-I believe I have found that files with end with ".csb" control the use of audio, and files that end with adx are the audio sources.
+I believe I have found that files with end with ".sfd" control the audio, ".csb" reference the audio used by a level, and files that end with ".adx" are the audio sources.

 ### Stages